 We must increase walking beats in areas known to be trouble spots.
 This is where staffing must be addressed.

 We must open offices in each patrol section.
+These offices must be responsive to community.

 We will work with the police union and supervisors to ensure the union contract is followed.
 We will hold appointed personnel accountable for violations of contracts or police officer rights that often lead to costly payouts.